coq/coq/doc/sphinx/addendum/type-classes.rst

    Typeclass declarations introduced when this :term:`flag` is set have a stricter resolution behavior (the flag is off by default).
-When looking for unifications of a goal with an instance of this class, we “freeze” all the existentials appearing in the goals, meaning that they are considered rigid during unification and cannot be instantiated.
+When looking for unifications of a goal with an instance of this typeclass, we “freeze” all the existentials appearing in the goals, meaning that they are considered rigid during unification and cannot be instantiated.